James M. Cain: Personal life

 Cain was married to Mary Clough in 1919.
 That marriage ended in divorce, and he soon married Elina Sjösted Tyszecka.
 Cain never had any children of his own, but he was close to Elina's two children from a previous marriage.
-In 1944, Cain married the film actress Aileen Pringle, but the marriage was a tempestuous union and dissolved in a bitter divorce two years later.
-His fourth marriage, to Florence Macbeth, lasted until her death in 1966.
+In 1944, Cain married the film actress Aileen Pringle, but the marriage was tempestuous and dissolved in a bitter divorce two years later.
+His fourth marriage to Florence Macbeth lasted until her death in 1966.

-Cain continued writing up to his death, at the age of 85.
-He published many novels from the late 1940s onward, but none achieved the financial and popular success of his earlier books.
+Cain continued writing up to his death in 1977 at the age of 85.
+He published many novels from the late 1940s onward but none achieved the financial and popular success of his earlier books.